cfpb/design-system/CONTRIBUTING.md

 1. `git clone git@github.com:cfpb/design-system.git`, if you haven't already.
 1. `cd design-system`
 1. `git checkout main && git pull` to ensure you're on the latest changes (this step is not necessary when cloning for the first time).
-1. `yarn` to install dependencies and set up [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/)
+1. `yarn install` to install dependencies and set up [workspaces](https://yarnpkg.com/lang/en/docs/workspaces/)
+1. `yarn after-install` to copy assets and configure Ruby dependencies.
 1. `git checkout -b button-fix` to create a new branch for your changes.
 1. Edit file(s) in `/packages/cfpb-buttons/` however you want.
-1. `yarn run design-system-link` to [link](https://yarnpkg.com/lang/en/docs/cli/link/) your local CF components.
+1. `yarn design-system-link` to [link](https://yarnpkg.com/lang/en/docs/cli/link/) your local CF components.
 1. `cd ~/wherever/cfgov-refresh/` to navigate to another project where you'd like to test your buttons changes (in this case, cfgov-refresh).
 1. `yarn link @cfpb/cfpb-buttons` to link @cfpb/cfpb-buttons to cfgov-refresh.
 1. `gulp build` in cfgov-refresh to compile your stylesheets.